-HER-2/neu, also known as ERBB2, is a gene that plays a key role in the regulation of cell growth.
+HER-2/neu, also known as c-erbB2, is a gene that plays a key role in the regulation of cell growth.
 The HER-2 gene is amplified in human breast, ovarian, and other cancers, and plays an important role in the progression of many tumors.
 This amplification is characterized by increased transcription of mRNA and subsequent overexpression of the gene product.
 Approximately 20-25% of breast cancers have amplification of the HER-2 gene.
-Detection of HER-2 amplification is important in the diagnosis, prognosis, selection of appropriate therapy and prediction of therapeutic outcome in certain cancers.
+Detection of HER-2 amplification is important in the diagnosis, prognosis, selection of appropriate therapy and prediction of therapeutic outcome in certain cancers4.

 How important is HER-2 amplification in the treatment of breast cancer?

 HER-2 amplification and subsequent overexpression of the gene product have emerged as a key prognostic and therapeutic marker in breast cancer.
 Amplification of this gene is found to be associated with rapid proliferation, shorter disease-free survival and poorer overall survival in both node-negative and node-positive ductal breast cancers.
 With the advent of monoclonal targeted therapies such as Herceptin® ® (Trastuzumab), accurate HER-2 assessment is a critical component in determining appropriate therapy selection.
 Both the National Comprehensive Cancer Network (NCCN®) and the American Society of Clinical Oncology (ASCO®) recommend HER-2 assessment for all invasive breast cancers.